DirkZomerdijk/RPE-ABM/publications/literature.md

 	- Discusses how agents can affect each other opinions and even how a network-based model may change the network over time based on similar opinions.
+	- For each step:
+		For every two connectedagents:
+			if agents agree:
+				Continue
+			else:
+				if P1:    (P1 is a probability)
+					Opinion is changed
+				else:
+					opinions not changed
+					if P2:    (P2 is a probability)
+						break edge between agents